- Corporal: Niech co Krwawy Hegemon? noteThe rest: Niech żyje! note— The series' answer to "these Romans are crazy!"

 - The Alleged Steed: Wit's horse.

-- Anachronism Stew: Some of the books feature anachronistic concepts for the sake of jokes about the modern world—for example, one episode had the heroes preparing for a visitation from a "castle inspector".
+- Anachronism Stew: Some of the books feature anachronistic concepts for the sake of jokes about the modern world — for example, one episode had the heroes preparing for a visitation from a "castle inspector".

 - Battering Ram: On one occasion the brigand Oferma suggests that the brigands simply break down the town's gate (as opposed to coming up with scheme of the week).
 They agree to the plan but forget to bring the ram and end up using Oferma's head instead.
 On the other occasion, one-shot villains break down the gate with a ram, only to realize that the heroes had covered it with glue the night before.

 - Brains and Brawn: The protagonists.
+As stated above, Kajko is the brains and Kokosz the brawn.

 - Broomstick Quarterstaff: Kokosz once used a broom as a very effective weapon.
 However, a Magic Feather was involved so he immediately started losing once it fell apart.